jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 What this section applies to
 (1) This section applies in the circumstances described in section FC 1(1)﻿(a) or (b) when residential land is transferred on a person’s death and section FC 5 does not apply.
 Residential land
-(2) Section CB 6A (Disposal within 2 years: bright-line test for residential land) does not apply to the transfer of residential land, including any intervening transfer to an executor or administrator (see also: section CB 6A(5)﻿(b)).
+(2) Section CB 6A (Disposal within 2 years: bright-line test for residential land) does not apply to the transfer of residential land (see also: section CB 6A(5)﻿(c)).
 Cost of residential land
 (3) If the residential land is transferred to a person who disposes of it, and the person derives income, the cost of the land to the person is—
   (a) the cost of the land incurred by the deceased person; and